woz-u/vs-code-themes/README.md

 # Woz-U Themes for Visual Studio Code

 This repo contains two themes using Woz-U official colors.
 One `light theme` and one `dark theme` are both contained in the themes folder.
-To install the theme follow the steps below.
+To install the theme using Visual Studio Code click `install`.

 ## Light Theme: